Code modernization strategies for short-range non-bonded molecular dynamics simulations: Background

 \subsection{Asynchronous many-task programming models}

-Most applications that run on modern parallel architectures rely on the MPI+X programming model \citep{wolfe2014compilers} in which MPI handles inter-node communication and ``X'' is a hardware-dependent node-level programming paradigm such as OpenMP \citep{openmp5.1}, CUDA \citep{cuda11}, or OpenACC \citep{openacc3.1}.
-An emerging class of new parallel programming paradigms are asynchronous many-task (AMT) runtime systems which can provide fine-grain parallelism that can handle a large number of threads and efficiently distribute work across a node.
+Most applications that run on modern parallel architectures rely on the MPI+X programming model \citep{wolfe2014compilers} in which MPI handles inter-node communication and ``X'' is a hardware-dependent node-level programming paradigm such as OpenMP\footnote{\url{https://www.openmp.org/wp-content/uploads/HybridPP_Slides.pdf}}, CUDA\footnote{\url{https://developer.nvidia.com/blog/introduction-cuda-aware-mpi/}}, and OpenACC\footnote{\url{{https://www.openacc.org/sites/default/files/inline-images/Specification/OpenACC-3.1-final.pdf}}}, or a performance-portability framework such as Kokkos \citep{trott2022Kokkos} and RAJA \citep{beckingsale2019raja}.
+Solutions like QUO have also been implemented to handle thread-level heterogeneity while ensuring full utilization of CPU cores \citep{gutierrez2017accommodating}.

+An emerging class of new parallel programming paradigms are asynchronous many-task (AMT) runtime systems which can provide fine-grained parallelism that can handle a large number of threads and efficiently distribute work across a node.
 One such example is HPX.
-The High Performance ParalleX (HPX) library is a C++ runtime system that can handle fine grain parallelism in modern architectures \citep{kaiser2020hpx}.
+The High Performance ParalleX (HPX) library is a C++ runtime system that can handle fine-grained parallelism in modern architectures \citep{kaiser2020hpx}.
 It allows users to write code based on a task dependency graph and takes care of the thread scheduling and execution of tasks and communication between distributed compute nodes.

 We specifically focus on the thread management aspects of HPX to write and execute multithreaded code.
 This is achieved through the concept of \textit{futurization}.
 HPX provides an asynchronous return type \texttt{hpx::future<T>} which hides the execution of function calls and returns immediately even though the function has not completed its execution.
 The futures can also be consumed by local control objects (LCOs) such as \texttt{hpx::future<T>::then}, \texttt{hpx::wait\_all} and \texttt{hpx::shared\_future}, which enable the flow of task dependencies.
-The API also provides high-level parallel algorithms aligned to current and future C++ standards and extends them with asynchronous versions \citep{kaiser2020hpx}.
+The API also provides high-level parallel algorithms aligned to current and proposed C++ standards and extends them with asynchronous versions \citep{kaiser2020hpx}.

 In the distributed case, HPX also provides an Active Global Address Space (AGAS) which registers objects with global identifiers that allows remote function calls while hiding explicit message passing.
 However, since we are focusing on node-level optimizations, AGAS will not be used in this work and inter-node communication will be done through MPI.